CCPA Rulemaking - Cybersecurity Audits

 -

-Independent verification and validation of cybersecurity audits and risk assessments.
+verification and validation of cybersecurity audits and risk

 Note: Other significant laws relevant to the CCPA can also leverage this audit, assessment, and reporting process to help supplement and verify findings of non-compliance and high-risk activities.